 How to Make Turkey Chili - the Recipe Steps

 Boom!
 That's it, my friends!
-Easy, spicy, awesome, "real deal" turkey chili at its finest.
+It's that easy!
+And it's a super meaty chili!
+Serve up your turkey chili with all of your favorite toppings.
 What do you think?
 Want to give it a go?
 I think you'll love this recipe!
 I know I do.

 Recipe Tips & Notes